 The investment structure for the turnkey business

-The business might be currently structured as a sole entrepreneurship, as a partnership or as a corporation.
+Corporate structure: The business might be currently structured as sole entrepreneurship, as a partnership or as a corporation.
 Therefore, the foreign buyer will acquire either assets or company rights.
 As a general rule, a foreign investment structure as single entrepreneurship or partnership is either illegal or highly disadvantages.
 To be compliant with the foreigner legislation and to protect the investment, the only reasonable decision is to run the foreign business in the form of a Thai corporation (Company Limited).

 The investment in an existing business can be carried out by taking over a long-term lease agreement from the current entrepreneur, to carry on the business under the same or a different business name.
 Alternatively, the investor can enter into a sub-lease with the head lessee.
 The total investment amount covers